tlequernaque/Third-party-api-work-day-scheduler/README.md

 # Third-party-api-work-day-scheduler

 ## Description
-This webpage JavaScript code was incomplete and the generate password button was not working.
-New code was added, to jascript, that included making a user choose the lenght of the password.
-The user can also choose whether they want numbers, special characters, uppercase characters, and lowercase characters.
-All passwords are generated at random accordingly to what character choices the user wants included.
-After the choices are made the password will be displayed on the screen.
+This webpage's JavaScript code was incomplete and not working correctly.
+The input entered was not was not saving to local storage.
+New blocks were added for time in the day.
+New code that was written made it possible to your input to local storage.
+New code was written for a timer to appear when you save your input.
+The new code also includes a change of color for the time sections according to the times of day.

 ## Links